FIX: VPN blocked by Webroot [8 Easy Solutions]

 However, if you still experience the VPN blocked by Webroot problem, you proceed to the solution.

-Solution 4: Reinstall VPN client software
+5. Reinstall the VPN client software

 Some Windows users reported that they were able to resolve the VPN blocked by Webroot issue simply by reinstalling their VPN client software.